 - Economic condition.
 For example, businesses seek to survive during a recession and grow as the economy expands.

 - Competition conditions.
-For example, the objective in a hypercompetitive environment is survival, and when competitive pressures weaken, they pursue profit maximization.
+For example, the business objective in a hypercompetitive environment is survival, and when competitive pressures weaken, they pursue profit maximization.

 - Changes in government policy.
-For example, the government launched policies related to the environment, forcing businesses to prioritize social responsibility over pursuing other objectives.
+For example, the government launched policies related to the environment, forcing businesses to prioritize social responsibility over pursuing other business objectives.

 - Changes in market conditions.
 For example, consumers’ concern for environmental issues forces businesses to pursue social responsibility.

-Ethical objective
+Ethical considerations

 Business ethics is a set of moral principles, especially regarding how business is conducted and management’s responsibilities towards stakeholders, the environment, and society.
 Business ethics become a moral guideline for running a business.
 It underlies decisions and behavior by organizations and the people within them.